tobyhodges/fair-research-software/episodes/06-documenting-code.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Documentation allows users to run and understand software without having to work things out for themselves directly from the code.
 - Software documentation supports the FAIR principles by improving the reusability of research code.
-- A (good) README, CITATION file and LICENSE file are the minimum documentation elements required to achieve FAIR research code.
+- A (good) README, CITATION file and LICENSE file are the minimum documentation elements required to support FAIR research code.
-- Documentation can be provided to users in a variety of formats including a `docs` folder of markdown files, a repository Wiki and static webpages.
+- Documentation can be provided to users in a variety of formats including a `docs` folder of Markdown files, a repository Wiki and static webpages.
-- A static documentation site can be created using the tool mkdocs.
+- A static documentation site can be created using the tool `mkdocs`.
 - Documentation frameworks such as Diataxis provide content and style guidelines that can helps us write high quality documentation.

 ::::::::::::::::::::::::::::::::::::::::::::::::::